shivangsaxena2111/Burger-Ordering-Website/README.md

 You can view a live demo of the Burger Ordering Website here: [Live Demo](http://localhost:3000/)

-*Note: Replace the `#` in the link above with the actual URL of your live demo if available.*

 ## Features

 - **Responsive Design:** Ensures a seamless experience across all devices.